 Destiny Hunter is a tribute to the pioneering year of 1977 that introduced the first 8-bit Personal Computer to the mass-consumer market, with an all-in-one general-purpose hardware (1MHz 6502, 40×25 screen, keyboard, RAM, cassette) and software (BASIC and ML monitor) solution for under $1000: the Commodore PET.
 Why this is important?
 Continue reading…

 The “trinity” of Personal Computers “happened” at the end of 1977: Commodore PET, Tandy TRS-80, Apple ][.
 But these systems did not “just happen.”
-The device they had constructed represented the cumulation of many pioneers from the prior 50 years.
-Contemporaries in 1977 did not immediately realize the full impact of what had just been introduced to the world.
+The device they had constructed represented the cumulation of many pioneers from the prior 50 years (such as transistors as well the core concept of “debugging” software and logic-processing).
+Most contemporaries in 1977 did not immediately realize the full impact of what had just been introduced to the world.

 In the 1970s, “computers” were still massive machines, requiring a team of experts to use and multiple air conditionings to support.
 Those machines were neither general or personal, each being fairly specialized towards their intended purpose, and time-shared by specialist users.
 The few that did exist were guarded, not accessible to the general public, and so relatively few people had ever seen these “hulking giant” computers.

 So what had happened?
 Software had become a new form of media, as a means to programmatically convey interactive “stories.”
 Not just calculations, but the systems were functional and robust enough to provide entertainment.
 Perhaps like the transition from essential stone tools for hunting, to the creation of leisure musical instruments.
 Computers just “computed” during their initial construction (1950s – 1960s).
 But once artists and content creators got their hands on a general software re-programmable computer, the world was never the same with the dawn of Digital Communication.